Nemo’s Consumer Dystopia: The Man Who Owned Mars (1910)

 Little Lefty: Kid Kommunist

-As we found with Coulton Waugh’s lost gem Hank, the radical comic her Little Lefty is often mentioned in comics history but rarely read.
-This mainstay of the Daily work through much of the 1930s deserves more than a footnote.
+As we found with Coulton Waugh’s lost gem Hank, the radical comic hero Little Lefty is often mentioned in comics history but rarely read.
+This mainstay of the Daily Worker through much of the 1930s deserves more than a footnote.
 Like Waugh’s Hank, and the later Pinky Rankin by Dick Briefer, Little Lefty was a genuine and sustained attempt to leverage the conventions of the comics genre towards specific political ends.
 And it was part of a legacy of leftist cartooning that was already decades old.

 Continue reading